 - C amendments: changes to one planning scheme

 - GC amendments: changes to more than one planning scheme

 - VC amendments: changes to the Victoria Planning Provisions (VPP) and planning schemes

 - V amendments: changes to the VPP only

+An individual can request an amendment to a planning scheme.
 Discuss your proposal with your council before you request an amendment.